 - Rx’d: This is written after your score if you did each exercise of the workout without any modifications, meaning you completed it as prescribed (i.e., 7R +16 Rx)

-- CrossFit Games: The Superbowl of CrossFit where the most elite in the sport come to compete in the summer and be crowned the World’s Fittest Man and Woman (current title holders: Rich Froning (3-time winner) and Samantha Briggs)
+- CrossFit Games: The Superbowl of CrossFit where the most elite in the sport come to compete in the summer and be crowned the World’s Fittest Man and Woman (current title holders: Rich Froning, 4-time winner, and Camille Leblanc-Bazinet).

 - CrossFit Open: CrossFitters can register online, then compete in a form of CrossFit Games alone or at their box

-While the true CrossFit experience will take place at your local box with a team of athletes sweating right alongside you, it’s possible to get in on the action just about anywhere on your own.
+While the true CrossFit experience will take place at your local box with a team of athletes sweating right alongside you, it’s possible to get in on the action just about anywhere on your own — even at home.
 These beginner-friendly yet challenging CrossFit workouts will get your feet wet, and might just inspire you to commit to the program.

 CrossFit WOD #1: Half Cindy

 While the full Cindy is 20 minutes, you’ll be happy you’re only starting with 10.
 Because your body isn’t used to the endurance needed for many WODs, you may find yourself completely unable to rise from the ground to do a push-ups after one round.
 “By only doing half the time, you’re diminishing returns,” says Lobotsky.
 “You’ll quickly learn exactly what your body is able to do and how soon you hit exhaustion.”
 And with that comes the importance of form.